How to Improve Your Chances of Getting a Mortgage

 Speak To Multiple Lenders

-It’s important to remember that not every lender is going to have the same reaction to your application or even make the same offer as each other.
+It’s important to remember that not every California Hard Money Lender is going to have the same reaction to your application or even make the same offer as each other.
 While they will all take similar things into account when deciding on whether to make you an offer or not, some may be more lenient than others, and some may also make you a better offer in regard to rates and the amount they’ll offer you, for example.
 A mortgage advisor will likely spend a lot of time trying to figure out the best deal for you, but it may be worth searching for yourself at the same time, as these expert advisors aren’t infallible, regardless of their experience.
 It’s important to find the right deal for you, and shopping around for the best offer can get you a much better deal when buying your next property.

 Check Your Credit Score